 - Try a special dog orthopedic bed to ease the stress & strain on joints while sitting or lying down,

-- In more severe cases, a dog wheelchair may be a neccessary support for your dog’s back legs to keep them mobile and moving around easier.
+- In more severe cases, a dog wheelchair may be a necessary support for your dog’s back legs to keep them mobile and moving around easier.

 With these lifestyle changes, a healthy diet, regularly monitored exercise, support from orthopedic braces & the addition of natural herbal supplements to relieve pain and inflammation, your older dog may have many happy and healthy years ahead–free of back leg collapse.

-Talk to your vet and ask what other home therapies and treatment modalities are available to alleviate your older dog’s hind leg weakness.
+Talk to your holistic vet and ask what other home therapies and natural treatment modalities are available to alleviate your older dog’s hind leg weakness.

 Curtis has been passionate about the health and welfare of animals since his first dog rescue.